vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 - got     : [('left_child', '<i8'), ('right_child', '<i8'), ('feature', '<i8'), ('threshold', '<f8'), ('impurity', '<f8'), ('n_node_samples', '<i8'), ('weighted_n_node_samples', '<f8')]
 ```

-This is a sanity check by the `Tree.__setstate__()` method to verify the structure of data loaded from the pickle file.
+This is a sanity check by the `Tree.__setstate__()` method to ensure that the unpickled data is structurally complete and valid decision tree data.

-Specifically, the `Tree` class requires the value of the `nodes` attribute to be a 9-dimensional array (with the dimensions being `left_child`, `right_child`, .., `weighted_n_node_samples` and `missing_to_to_left`).
+Specifically, the `Tree` class requires the value of its `nodes` attribute to be a 9-dimensional array (with the dimensions being `left_child`, `right_child`, .., `weighted_n_node_samples` and `missing_to_to_left`).
-Here, however, it finds an 8-dimensional array, where the ninth `missing_go_to_left` dimension is absent.
+Here, however, it finds an 8-dimensional array, where the ninth `missing_go_to_left` dimension is not present.

-The `missing_go_to_left` dimension is a Scikit-Learn 1.3 addition implemented to enhance [the decision tree algorithm with basic missing values support](https://scikit-learn.org/stable/modules/tree.html#missing-values-support).
+The `missing_go_to_left` dimension is a Scikit-Learn 1.3 addition to enhance [the decision tree algorithm with basic missing values support](https://scikit-learn.org/stable/modules/tree.html#missing-values-support).

 The Python language and runtime provide relatively simple means to modify class definitions on-the-fly.
-So could the model not be forced to load using reflection tools?
+So, would it be possible to satisfy this new structural requirement using reflection tools?

-Unfortunately not, due to two additional complexities:
+Unfortunately, the answer is "no", due to two overwhelming technical complexities:
 1. The `Tree` class is a [Cython](https://cython.org/) class, rather than an ordinary Python class.
-This makes its behaviour a lot less susceptible to intervention.
-It is difficult to modify using common Python script with techniques accessible to normal users.
+Cython class definitions are effectively impervious to outside manipulation, especially using tools and techniques that are available to ordinary end users.
-2. The `nodes` attribute holds a single n-dimensional [Numpy structured array](https://numpy.org/doc/stable/user/basics.rec.html), rather than an n-element collection of Numpy ndarrays.
+2. The `Tree.nodes` attribute holds a single n-dimensional [Numpy structured array](https://numpy.org/doc/stable/user/basics.rec.html), rather than an n-element collection of Numpy ndarrays.
 A Numpy structured array allows updating the values of each dimension, but not adding or removing the definitions of dimensions themselves.

-## Workaround idea ##

-This workaround relies on manual modification of the Numpy structured array outside the pickle protocol layer.

-The easiest and most robust way is to divide the Scikit-Learn decision tree into two components.
-First, the high-level Python `DecisionTreeClassifier` or `DecisionTreeRegressor` class, the precise state and behaviour of which are directly determined by the Scikit-Learn version in use.
-Second, the enclosed Cython `Tree` class with a state comprised of five or so attributes, including the problematic `nodes` attribute.

 To make things worse, the attributes of Cython classes are not directly accessible via common reflection methods such as `hasattr`, `getattr` or `setattr`: